vsummet/IntroductionToComputerSystems/Labs/1-Framboise.md

 Note that `putty.exe` is simply an exectuable file, not an installer.

-Next, download and install [Bonjour Print Services](https://support.apple.com/kb/dl999?locale=en_US) from Apple.
+Next, download and install [Bonjour Print Services](https://support.apple.com/kb/dl999?locale=en_US) from Apple (this will easily give us the Zeroconf network service).
 This program will allow your computer to recognize the Raspberry Pi's name over your direct ethernet connection.
 If you have iTunes installed you may already have the necessary protocol. **Make sure to run the installer**.

 Run PuTTY.
 In the "Host name" field, enter `pi@raspberrypi.local`, then press the "Open" button.
 You should see a terminal window pop up.

 You will see message saying "the authenticity of host 'raspberrypi.local' can't be established".
 This is because it's your first time establishing an encrypted connection to that host.
 You're not being hacked right now, so select "yes" to continue connecting.

 The default password is `raspberry`.
-Remember that the system does not display the password as you type it.
+Note that the system **does not** display the password as you type it.
+Nor does the cursor move.
+Rest assured that the password is being typed and press enter.

 ### Logging in for Mac Users